Animal welfare in Egypt

-Animal welfare in Egypt is a neglected issue.
-There are only a few organizations that support the rights and wellbeing of animals.
+Animal welfare in Egypt is a subject of public dialog and advocacy by various organizations.

-Issues

-There are a lot of problems concerning animal rights in Egypt.
-People are not properly educated about it and there are no strict laws against animal cruelty, such cases like drowning puppies, burying kittens alive or banging animals' heads against walls go unnoticed.

 Working donkeys

-There are donkeys that are mistreated in the streets of Egypt where they are overworked and abused with whips or sticks and are malnourished.
+Donkeys have historically been common working animals in Egypt.
+In modern times, working donkeys are often subjected to abuse including neglect and deliberate injury.
 A study has shown that the population of donkeys in Egypt has fluctuated over the span of 30 years from 1966 to 1996.
 In 1966 the population was 1,162; in 1976 it was 1,568; in 1986 it was 1,879 and in 1996 it was 1,690.

 Alexandria Zoo

-Alexandria Zoo has been a source of poor animal welfare reports in recent years.
-Reports of animal abuse, including hitting and tight living quarters, and public littering have often been in the news.

-In February 2015, two men entered Alexandria Zoo and beat up hamadryas baboons with sticks as dozens of zoo goers watched and laughed.
-Most of the monkeys fled to the top of the enclosure for safety.
-Several others endured beating by the men as people in the crowd cheered, laughed and clapped.
+Alexandria Zoo was the subject of attention in February 2015 when two men entered Alexandria Zoo and beat up hamadryas baboons with sticks as dozens of zoo goers watched and laughed.
 The two men spent a considerable amount of time in the monkey enclosure and no security at the zoo intervened.
 Eventually, the men left the scene un-apprehended and without suffering any consequences.

 Effects of political turmoil

-After the January 25 revolution, tourism in Egypt came to a halt.
-Because that was the only source of income for those who worked at tourist attractions, they were unable to care for their animals and as a result, they were suffering.
+After the January 25 revolution, tourist attractions involving animals were unable to care for their animals due to the decreased tourism.
 The Egyptian Society of Animal Friends (ESAF) was able to feed 700 horses, veterinary care was provided, nosebands and fly masks were distributed.
 In four days, 526 animals were fed and ultimately 1,857 horses and donkeys and 94 camels were tended to using the aid of the Humane Society International (HSI).